404 Not Found

 According to the official documentation, we have the definition of custom resources as follow:

-"A resource is an endpoint in the Kubernetes API that stores a collection of API objects of a certain kind.
+"A resource is an endpoint in the that stores a collection of of a certain kind.
 For example, the built-in pods resource contains a collection of Pod objects.

 A custom resource is an extension of the Kubernetes API that is not necessarily available in a default Kubernetes installation.
 It represents a customization of a particular Kubernetes installation.
 However, many core Kubernetes functions are now built using custom resources, making Kubernetes more modular.